 To deliver a seamless blend of power, refinement and efficiency, the MDX features the latest-generation Acura 3.7-liter VTEC® V-6 engine.
-As large as any engine in the Acura product line, the all-aluminum powerplant has single overhead camshaft cylinder heads and 24 valves, with the intake valves actuated by Acura's acclaimed VTEC® (Variable Valve Timing and Lift Electronic Control®) system.
-The compact and efficient engine produces 300 horsepower and 270 lbs-ft of torque, with special emphasis on mid-range torque for outstanding overall driving character.
+The all-aluminum powerplant has single overhead camshaft (SOHC) cylinder heads and 24 valves, with the intake valves actuated by Acura's acclaimed Variable Valve Timing and Lift Electronic Control® (VTEC®) system.
+The compact and efficient 3.7L engine produces 300 horsepower and 270 lbs-ft of torque, with special emphasis on mid-range torque output for outstanding overall driving character.

-The MDX's evolved 3.7L V-6 uses a more rigid cylinder block, high-strength crankshaft, heavy-duty connecting rods, high compression-ratio pistons, cylinder heads with improved cooling, exclusive camshaft specs, a new 2-rocker arm design VTEC® valvetrain system, more performance oriented camshaft specs when in VTEC®, new intake valve springs, a new EGR system, unique long-reach spark plugs, a larger throttle body among other features.
+The MDX's evolved 3.7L V-6 uses a more rigid cylinder block, high-strength crankshaft, heavy-duty connecting rods, high compression-ratio pistons, cylinder heads with improved cooling, exclusive camshaft specs, a 2-rocker arm design VTEC® valvetrain system, heavy-duty intake valve springs, a unique EGR system, special long-reach spark plugs, a large throttle body among other features.

 The engine reflects Acura's unwavering commitment to the environment with excellent fuel efficiency given its power output.
-The MDX achieves an EPA rated city/highway fuel economy of 16/21 mpg*- which give it a best-in-class combination of fuel economy and power.
-For all its performance, the MDX's V-6 is also very clean as it meets EPA TIER 2-BIN 5 and CARB LEV II ULEV emission standards, and it has close-coupled catalytic converters to ensure efficient cold-start emissions control.
+The MDX achieves an EPA rated city/highway/combined fuel economy of 16/21/18 mpg*— which give it an excellent combination of fuel economy and power.
+For all its performance, the MDX's V-6 is also very clean as it meets EPA TIER 2—BIN 5 and CARB LEV II ULEV emission standards, and it has close-coupled catalytic converters to ensure efficient cold-start emissions control.

-The 3.7L V-6 is coupled with a brand-new Sequential SportShift 6-speed automatic transmission along with a new multi-clutch torque converter.
-With comparatively "short" gearing in the first five forward gears, acceleration is enhanced- while fuel economy and quiet cruising are optimized with a relaxed Sixth gear ratio.
+The 3.7L V-6 is coupled with a Sequential SportShift 6-speed automatic transmission along with a special multi-clutch lock-up torque converter.
+With comparatively "short" gearing in the first five forward gears, acceleration is enhanced— while fuel economy and quiet cruising are optimized with a relaxed Sixth gear ratio.
 The transmission offers two automatic shift modes, or can be operated manually via racing-inspired steering wheel paddle shifters.
-Grade Logic Control, Shift Hold Control and Cornering G Shift Control make the new 6-speed the most advanced automatic transmission ever offered by Acura.
+Grade Logic Control, Shift Hold Control and Cornering G Shift Control help make the 6-speed the most advanced automatic transmission ever offered by Acura.

-The 2010 MDX features Super Handling All-Wheel Drive™ (SH-AWD®), Acura's advanced drivetrain system that delivers quick, precise all-wheel-drive response.
+The 2011 MDX features Super Handling All-Wheel Drive™ (SH-AWD®), Acura's advanced drivetrain system that delivers quick, precise all-wheel-drive response.
 SH-AWD® distributes the optimum amount of torque not only between the front and rear axles, but also between the left and right rear wheels.
-The system's unique "torque vectoring" direct yaw control feature helps make the MDX exceptionally neutral handling under power, for greater handling precision and control.
+The system's unique "torque vectoring" direct yaw control feature helps make the MDX exceptionally neutral handling under power, for greater vehicle control.
 Along with its dry-pavement handling advantages, the MDX's SH-AWD® system also offers excellent all-season capability and requires no driver intervention to operate.

 |Displacement||3.7-liter (3664 cc)|